-- Now select the 'Move' tab. - Set the extruder and platform temperatures again. - Tap on the target temperature to alter. - Remember for PLA, extruder 220degC and platform either room temperature or 70degC for anything over about 4cm in diameter. - Now select the 'Print' tab again. - Observe for 20 to 30 seconds to check is changing. - When you're happy, start the print using the 'Start' button on the 'Print' tab. - If its still heating up it will tell you, and autostart. - Note that for the item we considered in Doreware-P, that would probably take around 8 hours to print!
+- Now select the 'Move' tab. - On this page I would set the extruder and platform temperatures again, even though you already set them in the G-code.
+The reason for this is that if a previous user has set them in the 'Move' tab, then the G-code setting will be over-ridden! - Tap on the target temperature to alter it you'll be provided with a numerical pad to enter the target temperature. - Remember for PLA, extruder 220degC and platform either room temperature or 70degC for anything over about 4cm in diameter. - Now select the 'Print' tab again. - Observe for about 20 to 30 seconds till you can see that the temperature/s is/are tracking in the right direction. - O When you're happy, start the print using the 'Start' button on the 'Print' tab (if heat up it will tell you). - Note that for the item we considered in Doreware-P, that would probably take around 8 hours to print!